 Feature | Connecting a diverse programme with diverse audiences

-Sebastian Cheswright Cater explains how Sadler’s Wells talk to its audiences with personalised precision using bespoke segmentation modelling.
+Sebastian Cheswright Cater explains how Sadler’s Wells talks to its audiences with personalised precision using bespoke segmentation modelling.

 Sadler’s Wells has partnered with The Audience Agency to develop and implement a bespoke segmentation model that will help us better understand and communicate with the diverse audiences visiting our three London venues (Sadler’s Wells Theatre, The Peacock Theatre and Lilian Baylis Studio).